Skip to content

 Deploying the stack#

 Whenever you are satisfied with your input values, just click on "Continue" and then in "Create deployment".
 Now it will validate the deployment and create all the resources.
-Wait about 5 to 10 minutes to let the instance install OpenVidu.
+Wait around 5 to 10 minutes for the instance to install OpenVidu.

 Warning

-In case of failure, check the cloud build logs that appears on the top of the screen and redeploy with the changes that are causing the deployment to fail, if it keeps failing contact us.
+In case of failure, check the cloud build logs that appears on the top of the screen and redeploy with the changes that are causing the deployment to fail, if it is something about some API delete the deployment and deploy another one, it should work now.
+If it keeps failing contact us.

 When everything is ready, you can check the secrets on the Secret Manager or by connecting through SSH to the instance: